5 Tips to Keep Indoor Plants Alive This Winter

 Additionally, be sure to avoid using cold water to water your plants, as this could shock the roots.
 Instead, use warm (but not hot) water to keep your plants warm and encourage healthy growth.

 Bring your gardening vision to life with our creative landscaping professionals.
 Contact us today to schedule an on-site consultation plus soil analysis.
-Learn more at https://garrettchurchill.com/planting
+Learn more at http://garrettchurchill.local/planting